ProjectDrawdown/spatial-aez/README.md

+### This repo is no longer being used or maintained and has been archived.
+Please visit [drawdown.org](https://www.drawdown.org/) for more information on our work.

 ## Process spatial climate maps

 Code in this repository extracts land area data from spatial maps for use in climate solution models.